tomasstolker/pycrires/README.rst

 .. image:: https://img.shields.io/github/license/tomasstolker/pycrires
    :target: https://github.com/tomasstolker/pycrires/blob/main/LICENSE

-The pipeline is currently under development!
+``pycrires`` is a Python wrapper for running the CRIRES+ recipes of EsoRex.
+The pipeline is currently under development so should be used carefully.

 Documentation
 -------------